browserengineering/book/book/visual-effects.md

-The last visual effect we'll implement is 2D transforms.[^3d-matrix] In computer graphics, a linear transform is a transformation of a point in space represented by multiplication by a [4x4 matrix][44matrix].
+The last visual effect we'll implement is 2D transforms.[^3d-matrix] In computer graphics, a linear transform is a transformation of a point in space represented by multiplication of the point as a (x,y,z,1) vector by a [4x4 matrix][44matrix].
 The same concept exists on the web in the `transform` CSS property.
-This property allows transforming the four corners of a layout object when drawing to the screen.
+This property specifies a transform for the contents of a layout object when drawing to the screen.

 [44matrix]: https://en.wikipedia.org/wiki/Transformation_matrix